-5.5 Branch number standard deviation grouped by class for Case B and DCE pruning value 25 97
+5.5 Branch number standard deviation grouped by class for Case

+1 0 7

-5.6 Total recognition Normalized Confusion Matrix Im- age for the best case of our algorithm (Beris) with 45 classes: pruning 15, alpha 0.75 and 5NN.
+5.6 Total recognition Normalized Confusion Matrix Im-

+age for the best case of our algorithm (Beris) with 45

+classes: pruning 15, alpha 0.75 and 5NN.
 Brighter colors

+1 0 96

-5.7 represent higher values Total recognition Normalized Confusion Matrix Im- age for the best case of our algorithm (Beris) with 9 classes: pruning 15, alpha 0.75 and 5NN.
-Brighter colors represent higher values 100 103
+5.7 Total recognition Normalized Confusion Matrix Im-

+age for the best case of our algorithm (Beris) with 9

+classes: pruning 15, alpha 0.75 and 5NN.
+Brighter colors

+represent higher values)3

 A.1 Common multitouch gestures.
-Ellipses represent pressure po- sitions.
-Black ellipses represent initial pressure positions, and brighter ellipsis represent intermediate and final pressure po- sitions 136
+Ellipses represent pressure

+11.1 positions.
+Black ellipses represent initial pressure positions,

+and brighter ellipsis represent intermediate and final pressure

+positions 38

 A.2 Basic FTIR description scheme.
-Copyright Jeff Han.
-143
+Copyright Jeff Han 14

-A.3 FTIR with compliant surface on top.
-144

-A.4 FTIR with diffuser on top and compliant layer in the middle 144
+A.3

+A.4

+middle 16

-A.5 Front Diffused Illumination 146
+A.5

-A.6 Left: Simple Rear Diffused Illumination scheme.
-Right: Real

-Design[8].
-148

-A.7 Diffused Surface Illumination scheme 149
+A.6

+Design[8] 16

+A.7 - • •

-A.8 Laser light planE (LLP) scheme 150
+A.8 Laser light planE (LLP) scheme 52

-A.9 LED-LP 3D Schematic created in SecondLife 151
+A.9

-A.10 Matrix of IR Transceivers scheme 152
+A.10 Matrix of IR Transceivers scheme j 4

-A.11 Surface Capacitance scheme [9] 155
+A.11 Surface Capacitance scheme $[9]$ í,

-A.12 Diamond Touch scheme [10] 157
+A.12 \mathbf{P} Diamond Touch scheme [10] 36

-A.13 Projected Capacitive scheme [9] 158
+Projected Capacitive scheme [9]. $\dots \dots 16$)(

 A.14 Left: Resistive layering scheme [9].
-Right: Multitouch Resistive
+Right: Multitouch Re-

-surface scheme.
-159
+sistive surface scheme

-A.15 Surface Acoustic Wave scheme.
-160
+A.15 Surface Acoustic Wave scheme. ;2

-B.1 Example of graphical representation of the Distance Trans- form function.
-The left image represents several connected components in gray, and the background in black.
-And the image on the right shows the distance transform value for each pixel in the left image.
-Brighter pixel color represents higher Distance Transform value 164

-B.2 Graphical representation of a simple planar Voronoi Tessel- lation, v correspond to Voronoi sites, while x correspond the ordinary points. x' belongs to s{12} .
-169 B.3 Delaunay triangulation example.
-Filled circles correspond to 100 Voronoi sites empty circles correspond to Voronoi vertices dotted lines correspond to the Voronoi polygons and filled lines correspond to the delaunay triangulation.
-Figure a shows a complete triangulation, while b is a pretriangulation and the figures below are two possible final Delaunay triangulations computed from b 170 B.4 Example of non directed cyclic labeled graph.
-The circles rep- resent the nodes and the lines represent the links.
-The numbers in the nodes correspond to their labels 171 B.5 Graph matching type classification 172 B.6 Shock categories.
-First-order(1-shock): derives from a protru- sion, and traces out a curve segment of first-order shocks.
-Second-order (2-shock): arises at a neck, and is immediate- ly followed by two 1-shocks flowing away from it in opposite directions.
-Third-order (3-shock): correspond to an annihila- tion into curve segment due to a bend.
+B.1 Graphical representation of the Distance Transform function.
+The left image represents several connected com- ponents in gray, and the background in black.
+And the image on the right shows the distance transform value for each pix in the left image.
+Brighter pixel color represents higher Dis- tance Transform value .
+166 B.2 Graphical representation of a simple planar Voronoi Tessellation . v correspond to Voronoi sites, while x corre- spond the ordinary points. x' belongs to s{13} .
+171 B.3 Delaunay triangulation example.
+Filled circles correspond to Voronoi sites, empty circles correspond to Voronoi vertices, dotted lines correspond to the Voronoi polygons and filled lines correspond to the delaunay triangulation.
+Figure a shows a complete triangulation, while b is a pretriangulation and the figures below are two possible final Delaunay triangulations computed from b .
+172 B.4 Example of non directed cyclic labeled graph.
+The cir- cles represent the nodes and the lines represent the links.
+The numbers in the nodes correspond to their labels .
+173 B.5 Graph matching type classification .
+174 B.6 Shock categories.
+First-order(1-shock): derives from a pro- trusion, and traces out a curve segment of first-order shocks.
+Second-order (2-shock): arises at a neck, and is immediately followed by two 1-shocks flowing away from it in opposite di- rections.
+Third-order (3-shock): correspond to an annihilation into curve segment due to a bend.
 Fourth-order (4-shock): an annihilation into a point or a seed.
-The loci of these shocks gives Blum's Medial Axis.
-176 B.7 The Shock Graph Grammar, SGG.
-Dashed lines partition dis- tinct ends of a 3.
-The rules are grouped according to the dif- ferent semantic processes (on the left) that they characterize.
-Note that the grammar is not context-free, e.g., rule 3 indi- cates that a 1 can only be added onto an end of a 3 that has \sim no parent 1 179 B.8 Shock Grammar modification by [11] 180 B.9 Shock graph example using the modified Shock Grammar in [11] 181 B.10 Example of tree traversing order by depth-first procedure.
-Im- age courtesy of the Wikipedia 184
+The loci of these shocks 4 =0 D 7 gives Blum's Medial Axis .
+178 B.7 The Shock Graph Grammar, SGG.
+Dashed lines parti- tion distinct ends of a 3.
+The rules are grouped according to the different semantic processes (on the left) that they characterize Note that the gramman is not centert from a regular acterize.
+Note that the grammar is not context-free, e.g., rule 3 indicates that a $\tilde{1}$ can only be added onto an end of a $\tilde{3}$ that has no parent $\tilde{1}$ 121 B.8 Shock Grammar modification by [11] B.9 Shock graph example using the modified Shock Grammar in .
+102 ש.ט [11] 183 .
+100